jsx-eslint/eslint-plugin-react/docs/rules/sort-comp.md

 ```

 * `static-methods` is a special keyword that refers to static class methods.
+* `instance-properties` is a special keyword that refers to class instance properties.
 * `lifecycle` is referring to the `lifecycle` group defined in `groups`.
 * `everything-else` is a special group that match all the methods that do not match any of the other groups.
 * `render` is referring to the `render` method.